einisto/common-pong/README.md

 </div>

 ## About
-A copy of the traditional [Pong](https://en.wikipedia.org/wiki/Pong) with local 1v1, simple AI & easily customizable colourschemes.
+A copy of the traditional [Pong](https://en.wikipedia.org/wiki/Pong) with local 1v1, simple defending AI & easily customizable colourschemes.
 Codebase is mostly OOP, so it's effortless and easy to fork or configure.
 Colourschemes are just estimations of the original ones, and thus might be a bit inaccurate.

 ## Resources
 * [Hack](https://github.com/source-foundry/Hack)